 1. Online Anything is Different Than Live ~ Think it Forward

-Everything is different online and the time it takes folks to get oriented to a new navigational environment needs to be taken into account.
-To this end, getting contestants, mentors, judges and production staff onto your hack tools like BizzyB before the event, pays huge dividends as users will be at least partially comfortable and certainly less uncomfortable than if they cold-turkey’ed it.
-At the same time, it’s likely that team members may not even have met each other before the hack, so they could suddenly find themselves in a room of strangers, all talking by video conference.
-Orientation is key to any hack, but especially important in virtual space.
+Everything is different online, and you need to account for the time it takes folks to get oriented to a new navigational environment.
+To this end it’s important to get contestants, mentors, judges and production staff onto your hack tools (like BizzyB) before the event.
+This pays huge dividends, as users will be at least partially comfortable (and certainly less uncomfortable) than if they cold-turkey’ed it.
+At the same time, it’s likely that team members may not have even met each other before the hack, so they could suddenly find themselves in a room of strangers, all talking by video conference.
+Orientation is key to any hack, but it’s especially important in virtual space.

 2. Expect Glitches ~ Be Open to Tech Work Arounds

 We used some of the best technology available, but all of it had glitches during the weekend, in one way or another.
 That’s EVERY service.

 We were pushing Zoom so hard that their auto-blacklisting features kicked me (the meeting administrator and producer of the hack) out of their service an hour before our Pitch Showcase.
 We had to scramble to get another admin put in, who ultimately got blacklisted himself.
 Meanwhile, I used a separate email to create another account on a different machine, but the new account was not able to play video for some reason.
 So, during our Showcase, I was only available by audio.
 We also had major league failures with Zoom’s video recording features.
 We suggest, if video is important to you, that you use the screen record feature on your own as a backup to Zoom recording.